Trump-backed Perdue challenges Georgia Gov Kemp to GOP brawl

 ATLANTA (AP) — Former U.S. Sen. David Perdue will challenge Georgia Gov. Brian Kemp for governor, he announced Monday, setting up a bitter 2022 Republican primary fight while Democrat Stacey Abrams is likely to await the winner.

 Perdue had been flirting with the bid for months, encouraged publicly by former President Donald Trump.
-The 71-year-old former senator said he was running to stop Abrams from becoming governor and claimed Kemp would lose to her in November because some hard-core Trump Republicans oppose Kemp.
+His plans were first confirmed Sunday by Politico.
+Supporters of the 71-year-old former senator who lost his seat to Democrat Jon Ossoff say Perdue can beat Abrams by uniting Republicans, while Kemp can’t hope to turn out Trump’s hard-core believers.

-“To fight back, we simply have to be united,” Perdue said.
-“Look, I like Brian.
-This isn’t personal.
-It’s simple: He has failed all of us and cannot win in November.”
+“Perdue can bring together the Trump base and those Republicans, independents, and moderate Democrats who will find Abrams too radical,” former House Speaker Newt Gingrich wrote on Nov.
+12. “Perdue is the one candidate who can defeat Abrams.”

 “The man who lost Republicans the United States Senate and brought the last year of skyrocketing inflation, open borders, runaway government spending, and woke cancel culture upon the American people now wants to lose the Georgia governor’s office to the national face of the radical left movement,” Hall said.